GoogleChromeLabs/comlink/README.md

 console.log(obj.x); // logs 0
 ```

-If the value should not be copied but instead be proxied, use `Comlink.proxyValue`:
+The worker receives a copy of `obj`, so any mutation of `obj` done by the worker won’t affect the original object.
+If the value should _not_ be copied but instead be proxied, use `Comlink.proxyValue`:

 ```diff
 - await api.setXto4(obj);
 + await api.setXto4(Comlink.proxyValue(obj));
 ```

-`console.log(obj.x);` will now log 4.
+`console.log(obj.x)` will now log 4.

 Keep in mind that functions cannot be copied.
-So unless they are used in combination with `Comlink.proxyValue`, they will get discarded during copy.
+Unless they are used in combination with `Comlink.proxyValue`, they will get discarded during copy.

 [WebWorker]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API
 [UMD]: https://github.com/umdjs/umd